1.0 Introduction

 The percentage of your Azure assets that are quantum safe.

-The percentage is represented using a color-coded scale, where all green indicates 100% PQC-safe, and all orange indicates 100% PQC-vulnerable.
+The percentage is represented using a color-coded scale, where all green indicates 100% PQC-safe, and all red indicates 100% PQC-vulnerable.

 NOTE

-Click the number of vulnerable keys or services to navigate to their respective list view on the Keys page.
+Click the number of vulnerable keys or services to navigate to their respective list view.

 Count of the selected connection if it is identified as vulnerable.

-8.2 PQC Vulnerability by Keys and Services – Azure Connection
+6.2 PQC Vulnerability by Cryptographic Assets – Azure Connection

 This section allows users to visualize PQC vulnerabilities by keys and services for an Azure connection using the Sunburst chart.